-A request for an EIA Screening Opinion for the Associated Development was submitted to the Scottish Ministers via the Energy Consent Unit (ECU) in February 2022.
-However immediately following this, further information was requested by the ECU regarding other Screening Requests for similar projects in the area.
-In line with their requests, additional information regarding the Project's characteristics was provided including indicative locations of the proposed substation and temporary works area, access tracks and indicative section of proposed temporary diversion OHL.
+A request for an EIA Screening Opinion for the Associated Development was submitted to the Energy Consent Unit (ECU) in August 2021.
+In February 2022, further information was requested by the ECU regarding the Applicant's Screening Request for the Project.
+Additional information regarding the Project's characteristics was provided in February 2022, which included indicative locations of the proposed substation and temporary works area, access tracks and indicative section of proposed OHL diversion.
 Figures detailing proposed works in relation to ecological designations were also provided as part of the additional information, along with details of cumulative developments to be assessed within the EA.

-The Scottish Ministers, via the ECU confirmed on 3rd May 2022 that the Associated Development is unlikely to result in effects on the environment which are significant enough to require the submission of an EIA Report.
+It was confirmed on 10th May 2022 that the Associated Development is unlikely to result in effects on the environment which are significant enough to require the submission of an EIA Report.